albi3ro/M4/_posts/2015-01-11-Monte-Carlo-Ferromagnet.md

 ### Number of time steps

-Each Monte Carlo time step is one complete sweep of the lattice ($N$ random flip attempts).
+Each Monte Carlo time step is one complete sweep of the lattice, $N$ random flip attempts.
 The more time steps, the more accurate the results, but the longer you have to wait.

 ### When to Measure